-A grade placement committee, consisting of the principal, teacher, and parent or guardian, meets when a student has not met the passing standard after two testing opportunities and decides the most effective way to support a student's academic success.
-A student who does not meet the passing standard after three testing opportunities is automatically retained; however, if the parents appeal the retention, the grade placement committee may choose to promote the student if all members agree that the student is likely to perform on grade level with additional instruction.
+An Accelerated Learning Committee, consisting of the principal, teacher, and parent or guardian, meets when a student has not met the passing standard and decides the most effective way to support a student's academic success.

 SUBSTITUTE TEACHERS

 In the event the regular teacher is absent, a substitute will be conducting the class.
 The class will proceed as if the regular teacher were there.
 Only the best of conduct will be acceptable during the absence of the regular teacher.